 A champion rower shares her favorite fat-burning, muscle-building routines

 Rowing is on the rise and has been receiving some well-deserved attention recently (thank you House of Cards and Francis Underwood).
-I think it’s the most effective, low-impact, calorie-scorching, fat-burning, muscle-building, cardiovascular-conditioning sport on the planet.
-As the director of the indoor rowing program at Equinox Sports Club in Los Angeles, owner of my own private rowing studio, and competitive rower, I spend time every week creating new ways to challenge my students and myself on the rower.
+I think it’s the most effective, low-impact, fat-burning, muscle-building, cardiovascular-conditioning sport on the planet.
+As the director of the indoor rowing program at Equinox Sports Club in Los Angeles, owner of my own private rowing studio, and competitive rower, I spend time every week creating new ways to challenge my students and myself on the machine.
 Regardless of your fitness level, goals, and time available to train, there is a rowing workout for you.

 Most competitive rowers deploy an 80/20 principle when it comes to training.
 Eighty percent of the workouts are controlled, power-focused, and “steady.”
-The other twenty percent are based on speed.
+The other 20 percent are based on speed.
 Both types are challenging and provide varying methods of intensity for effective training.

 Below are three diverse workouts to try.
 Each one should begin with a 10-minute warm-up.
 Start with easy rowing and transition to more intense work in the final minutes.